isabella232/mobile-services.es-ES/help/android/messaging-main/push-messaging/c-set-up-rich-push-notif-android.md

 ![](assets/rich-push-notification_example.png)

-Para obtener más información acerca de notificaciones push enriquecidas en Android, consulte [Engage with Rich Notifications (Interactuar con notificaciones push)](https://developer.android.com/distribute/best-practices/engage/rich-notifications.html).
+For more information about rich push notifications with Android, see [Engage with Rich Notifications](https://developer.android.com/distribute/best-practices/engage/rich-notifications.html).